Francis Haskell: Honours

-In 1971, he was elected a Fellow of the British Academy (FBA), United Kingdom's national academy for the humanities and the social sciences.
+In 1971, he was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and the social sciences.
 In 1979, he was elected to the American Academy of Arts and Sciences.
 He was awarded the Serena medal for Italian studies by the British Academy in 1985.
 He was elected to the American Philosophical Society in 1994.
 His book Rediscoveries in Art won the first Jan Mitchell Prize in 1977.

 Haskell had been made a chevalier of the Légion d'honneur by the President of France in recognition of his work.